No fare hikes, NJ Gov. Phil Murphy reassures commuters

+TRENTON, New Jersey (WABC) --Hundreds of thousands of commuters who use New Jersey's much-maligned public transit system every day won't have to pay more for it, at least for the next year.

-TRENTON, New Jersey (WABC) --One day after announcing a budget that includes increased funding for the state's beleaguered transit system, Democratic Gov. Phil Murphy has reassured commuters that fares won't be raised in the next year.
+A day after announcing a budget that includes more money for New Jersey Transit, Democratic Gov. Phil Murphy said Wednesday that fares won't be raised for the new fiscal year beginning July 1.

-He said some of the additional money budgeted for the agency will be used to hire more personnel and ensure that a federally mandated safety system is installed.
+Murphy spoke at NJ Transit's monthly board meeting.
+He said some of the additional money budgeted for the agency will be used to hire more personnel and ensure that a federally mandated safety system is installed by a Dec.
+31 deadline.

-NJ Transit has raised fares five times since 2002.
-Commuters have criticized the agency in recent years for what they see as poor reliability and on-time performance.
+NJ Transit has raised fares five times since 2002, the last time in 2015 when it hiked rates by an average of 9 percent.
+Since then, the system has faced mounting complaints from commuters, particularly train riders, about regular delays and equipment problems.

-Before he left office in January, former Republican Gov. Chris Christie outlined a plan to increase fares beginning in 2020 to help pay for a planned new rail tunnel into New York.
+Murphy didn't directly address future fare hikes that could go into effect beginning in 2020.
+Before he left office in January, Republican former Gov. Chris Christie outlined a plan for increases in 2020, 2028 and 2038 to help pay for a planned rail tunnel into New York.

+That project is in the crosshairs of a dispute between Trump administration officials and politicians in New York and New Jersey over how much the federal government will pay toward the estimated $13 billion project.

 ----------